hugobessa/lightcalc/README.md

 OBS.: in Ubuntu, you haave to run "sudo npm install", for example

-After npm install all the project dependencies, run "sails lift", and then the application will be running at http://localhost:1337.
+After npm install all the project dependencies, run "bower install" to download the frontend depencies.

+For last, run "sails lift", and then the application will be running at http://localhost:1337.

 ## Running tests